tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 #  IANA Considerations

+This document requests three actions by IANA.

+## Extra Column to TLS ExtensionType Values Registry

-IANA is requested to allocate an entry to the existing TLS "ExtensionType Values" registry, defined in {{RFC5246}}, for connection_id(TBD1) as described in the table below.
-IANA is requested to add an extra column to the TLS ExtensionType Values registry to indicate whether an extension is only applicable to DTLS and to include this document as an additional reference for the registry.
+IANA is requested to add an extra column to the
+"TLS ExtensionType Values" registry to indicate whether an extension is only applicable to DTLS and to include this document as an additional reference for the registry.

+## Entry to the TLS ExtensionType Values Registry

+IANA is requested to allocate an entry to the existing "TLS ExtensionType Values" registry, for connection_id(TBD1) as described in the table below.

 ~~~~
 Value   Extension Name  TLS 1.3  DTLS Only  Recommended  Reference